nick-otter/nick-otter.github.io/_posts/2020-11-25-how to debug crashes and segfaults.md

 ---
 layout: post
-title:  "How to debug crashes and segfaults"
+title:  "How to debug Crashes and Segfaults"
 categories: kernel
 ---

-# How to debug crashes and segfaults
+# How to debug Crashes and Segfaults
 {: style="text-align: center"}

 Written by Nick Otter.